Group Health offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 Toll-free: 1-800-252-3305, ext.
 28

-These six-week workshops are led by pairs of trained volunteer leaders who follow a structured curriculum that includes learning sessions, brainstorming, skill building, and group sharing.
-Living Well leaders have the satisfying role of facilitating the workshops in a way that engages participants and has a life-long impact.
+Living Well Workshops give people with one or more chronic conditions the skills and confidence to take control of their health and their lives.
+The six-week workshop series is led by pairs of trained volunteer leaders who follow a structured curriculum that includes learning sessions, brainstorming, skill building, and problem solving.
+Living Well leaders have the satisfying role of facilitating the workshops to engage participants in a way that can have a life-long impact.

 As a leader, you'll learn group facilitation skills that can be transferred to other areas of your life.
-Most importantly, you'll make a positive contribution that results in participants feeling healthier and more confident as they manage their conditions.
+And you’ll make a positive contribution by helping others reach their goals while staying on track with your own goals for better health.

 To qualify you need to:

-- Successfully use skills learned from taking a Living Well with Chronic Conditions workshop
+•Successfully use skills learned from taking a Living Well with Chronic Conditions workshop or Living Well With Diabetes workshop

-For more information and to apply, e-mail Karen Volpe, volunteer supervisor.
+For more information and to apply, e-mail Kathryn Ramos, volunteer supervisor.

 Hospice Care volunteers offer empathetic, nonjudgmental support and services to hospice patients and their caregivers.
 We carefully screen and train our hospice volunteers, who perform duties that supplement but do not substitute for professional services.